-Greed was the first project for which Harrison documented an element of her own daily life.
-She made her first visit to New York City between 28 February – 3 March 2000 and before she went decided to challenge herself to eat as much as was humanly possible whilst she was there, and to document everything single last bit.
+Greed was the first data collecting project for which Harrison obsessively documented an element of her own daily life.
+She made her first visit to New York City between 28 February – 3 March 2000, whilst studying on the BA (Hons) Fine Art course at Nottingham Trent University.
+Before she left the UK, Harrison challenged herself to eat as much as was humanly possible whilst in NYC, and to document everything single last bit.
 She weighed-in before she left and when she returned, to see what effect this experiment may have on her body.

 Whilst away she ate 34 different items including some all-American classics such as a ‘Twinkie’, a ‘Baby Ruth’, ‘Reese’s Peanut Butter Cups’, syrup pancakes, a pretzel, a big apple and, reluctantly, a McDonald’s and a Subway.
-All these images were compiled into a high-speed looped animation, which can be viewed by clicking on the link to the right under ‘Further Reference’.
+All these images were compiled into a high-speed looped animation.

 Due to the transient nature of these web servers, the project no longer exists in its original form.
 For archive purposes, the original web pages are now all hosted on Harrison’s server.
 On each page, you can roll the mouse over the main image to reveal additional data – figures contrasting the quantity of energy consumed in the food item with the quantity of web space registered to ‘greed’ on that server.
 The title bar at the top of the page gives the website address of the server where the page was originally hosted.